Cluster Architecture Quiz

 Question 13

 A pod in the ‘app’ namespace needs to connect to a service called ‘postgres’ in the ‘database’ namespace.
-Which DNS name should it use?
+What is the fully qualified DNS name (FQDN) it should use?

 ✓